yedivanseven/slangmod/docs/source/configuration.rst

    progress = true

-To convince yourself that this works, use the ``dry-run`` action on the command line by invoking :py:mod:`slangmod` with
+To convince yourself that this works, use the ``dry-run`` action on the command line by invoking :mod:`slangmod` with

 .. code-block:: bash

    slangmod dry-run --toml path/to/your-config-file.toml

-This does nothing other than printing the configuration that :py:mod:`slangmod` would run with.
+This does nothing other than printing the configuration that :mod:`slangmod` would run with.
 Look for the options you set in the file.
 They should now have the desired values.
-To convince yourself that the CLI takes preference over the config file, run
+To convince yourself that the CLI takes precedence over the config file, run

 .. code-block:: bash